ccliver/certified-rancher-operator/README.md

 Infrastructure code and tooling to setup and work through labs from the Certified Rancher Operator course.

 ## Lab 1 Download and Install RKE
 `brew install rke`

-## Lab 2 Creae an RKE Configuration File
+## Lab 2 Create an RKE Configuration File
 See https://rancher.com/docs/rke/latest/en/config-options/nodes/

 ## Lab 3 - Deploy an RKE Cluster
 The "cluster" was deployed on a single Ubuntu 18 node using Terraform.
 Make can be used with a Docker/Terraform command runner to build the infrastructure

 ### Usage